codyconfer/RobotOverlords/README.md

 ### Installation process

-1. Create a discord developer account and obtain an api key here: https://discord.com/developers/applications
+1. Create a discord developer account, a bot, and obtain a bot token here: https://discord.com/developers/applications

 > At the end of this, you should have an api key, a registered application with a registered bot, and your bot should be added to a server.